AmeniJlassi/Credit-card-fraud-detection/README.md

 # Credit-card-fraud-detection
-Credit Card Fraud Detection using Python
+Credit Card Fraud Detection using a Logistic Regression model implemented in Python